jdrsn/slate/source/includes/_objects.md

 ## Read objects

-The operation `/r` allows you to read objects (documents/entries) that are stored in a specific array (collection/table).
+The microservice `/r` allows you to read objects (documents/entries) that are stored in a specific array (collection/table).

 ### Read all objects